Marian Clark: Gunsmoke on television

 As was common practice with Gunsmoke episodes written by CBS writers, many of Clark's radio scripts were later adapted for replay on the televised version of the series.
 Twenty-one of her stories were aired by CBS Television between 1959 and 1963.
 Nineteen of those were adapted to the "small screen" by the series' co-creator John Meston.
 For his 30-minute black-and-white teleplays based on Clark's writing and for one of his 60-minute episodes developed from her work, he adjusted some original dialogue and specified needs for set content, surrounding landscapes, livestock, clothing and firearms for cast, and other details required for stories now being presented in a visual format.
 The two stories by Clark not adapted by Meston—"The Summons" (1962) and "The Cousin" (1963)—were done by her colleague and friend Katherine Hite after the expansion of Gunsmokes episodes to an hour at the start of televised series' seventh season.
 Clark's final script for Gunsmoke is "Quint's Indian", which features Burt Reynolds as Quint.
 That episode, the one adapted by Meston, premiered the month after Clark's death in 1963.

 Other radio and television work

 In the late 1950s and into the 1960s, Clark wrote and adapted a few radio scripts and teleplays for CBS series other than Gunsmoke.
-For the network's radio version of Have Gun—Will Travel, she is credited with adapting Julian Fink's script "Death of a Young Gunfighter" for its original broadcast on March 15, 1959.
+For the network's radio version of Have Gun—Will Travel, she is credited with adapting Harry Julian Fink's script "Death of a Young Gunfighter" for its original broadcast on March 15, 1959.
 On television she is also credited as the writer of "Halliday's Club", an episode of the short-lived series Klondike.
 That installment aired on NBC in December 1960.

 Death

-In February 1963, Marian Clark died at age 50 in Santa Monica, California, after what a trade magazine obituary only described as a "short illness".
-Her gravesite is located in Oak Hill Cemetery in Red Bluff, California, where her parents are also buried.
+In February 1963, Marian Clark died of cancer at age 50 in Santa Monica, California.